Religion in Asia: Islam

 Islam is a monotheistic and Abrahamic religion articulated by the Qur'an, a book considered by its adherents to be the verbatim word of God (Allāh) and by the teachings and normative example (called the Sunnah and composed of hadith) of Muhammad, considered by them to be the last prophet of God.
 Islam is the largest religion in Asia with about 1.2 billion adherents.
 Asia constitute in absolute terms the world's Muslim population.
-South and Southeast Asia are home of the most populous Muslim countries, with Indonesia, Pakistan, India, Bangladesh and Malaysia having more than 100 million adherents.
+South and Southeast Asia are home of the most populous Muslim countries, with Indonesia, Pakistan, India, and Bangladesh having more than 100 million adherents.
 According to U.S. government figures, in 2006 there were 20 million Muslims in China.
 In Western Asia, the non-Arab countries of Iran and Turkey are the largest Muslim-majority countries.
 In South Asia, Pakistan and Bangladesh are the countries with the largest Muslim-majority.
 In Central Asia, Afghanistan and Uzbekistan are the countries with the largest Muslim-majority.

 Indonesia is 86% Muslim and is the country with the largest Muslim population in the world, Pakistan is 97% Muslim, Bangladesh is 89% and Malaysia is 65%.

 India's Muslim population is 14% of the total, approximately 200 million people, which grew because of pluralist mindset of native Indian religions.
 Around 6-11 percent, some 6 - 12 million people in the Philippines are Muslim.